analytics

 3. Monitor customer behavior

-Personalizing service, products, and marketing to your users can only happen if you have a real 360-degree view of them, which is why having a data-driven understanding of the behavior of your customers is key to reducing customer churn.
-Keep an eye in your customer analytics on customer usage patterns to identify customers at risk of churning, and use this information to create strategies for addressing the issue.
+Personalizing customer experience can only happen if you have a real 360-degree view of them, which is why having a data-driven understanding of the behavior of your customers is key to reducing customer churn.
+Keep an eye on your customer analytics on customer usage patterns to identify customers at risk of churning, and use this information to create strategies for addressing the issue.

 4. Engage with customers regularly